BossLu93/AI-Voice-Assistant-Pro/README.md

 ## License

-The code in this repository is licensed under the MIT
+The code in this repository is licensed under the MIT License.
+It signifies that you can freely use, modify, and distribute the code, provided that you include the ori